yard

 For thirsty fruiting plants like container tomatoes or deck strawberries, consistent moisture is tied directly to yield and flavor.
 Let them dry too hard and you get blossom end rot, split fruit, and bitter flavors.

 If your collection mixes plant types in one big tub, match companions with similar thirst.
-Pair drought-tolerant lavender with low-water sedums, not with a pot that includes heavy-drinking hydrangeas.
+Pair drought-tolerant lavender with low-water sedums.
+Do not place that same dry mix around heavy-drinking hydrangeas.
 That keeps you from trying to please desert and jungle roots in the same container.

 water_dropSet Up Drip, Saucers, and Self-Watering Systems